Floofies/js-test/README.md

 # Usage

 1. Import and instantiate the `UnitTest` class.
-2. Invoke method `test`.
-Supply a description and callback with an `expect` parameter.
+2. Invoke method `test`, supply a description and callback with an `expect` parameter.
+3. Invoke the supplied `expect` function, supply the test data.
-4. Invoke the BDD testing methods of the supplied `expect` object.
+4. Invoke the BDD testing methods of the returned object.

 ```JS
 import UnitTest from "js-test";